appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authorization/sso-authorization.md

 2. Click **default**
 3. Navigate to the **Claims** tab.
-4. Add new claim as the following cofiguration.
+4. Add new claim as the following configuration.
 - Name: Enter "Roles"
 - Include in token type: Select "ID Token" and "Always"
 - Value type: Select "Expression"